-Hairless cats come in different colors and pattern.
+Hairless cats come in different colors and patterns.
 You can adopt one in white, black, brown, or cinnamon.
 Some of them have tabby, tortoiseshell, or other markings on their body.
 The colors or patterns on their skin are what their coating would be if they have fur.

 b.
 She is Warmer to the Touch

 When you pet this cat, you will notice that her skin is warmer than the other cat breeds.
 This condition is caused by her lack of fur.
 In common cats, the fur will prevent them from losing too much body heat.
-However, since the hairless one is lack of fur, her body loses more body heat so that her skin temperature is warmer.
+However, since the hairless one is lacking fur, her body loses more body heat so that her skin temperature is warmer.

 4. Her Behavior